blaix/woma/README.rst

 A Woma project is composed of these layers:

 - Actions: core business logic
-- Controllers: request/response logic
+- Controllers: map request/response logic to actions
-- Endpoints: wraps controllers in full wsgi apps
+- `Endpoints <woma/endpoints.py>`_: map HTTP methods to controllers
-- Router: maps request paths to endpoints
+- `Router <woma/router.py>`_: map URLs to endpoints

 These layers are conceptual.
 You are free to organize your code however you like.
 Woma makes no assumption about module naming or location.